ndf-zz/asfv1/README.md

 	parse error: Delay exhausted: requested 255 exceeds 254 available on line ...

-The caret character '^' is also used as an operator in expressions for bitwise XOR, so expressions which reference a delay may need to be explicitly parenthesised if used with '^':
+The caret character '^' is also used in expressions as the bitwise XOR operator, so expressions which reference a delay may need to be explicitly parenthesised if used with '^':

 		or	delay^0xffff	; parse error - delay label takes caret